nkadel/jpackage-utils-compat-el5-srpm/README.md

 jpackage-utils-compat-el5-srpm
 ==============================

-Build jpackage-utils compatibility package for RHEL 5 and jpackage-utils
+Build the jpackage-utils-compat-el5 for compatibily of RHEL 5 with Jpackage 6.0 repository, especially for tomcat6.

+	     Nico Kadel-Garcia <nkadel@gmail.com>